Bhagavad Gita Chapter 10 Verse 39 Meaning

 What is the main idea of Bhagavad Gita 10.39?

+At this point in Vibhuti Yoga, Krishna deepens His teaching on omnipresence.
 And whatever is the seed of all beings, that too am I, O Arjuna; there is no being, be it moving or unmoving, that can exist without Me.
-This verse emphasizes divine manifestations with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the concrete...

 How can I apply Bhagavad Gita 10.39 in daily life?